mauretto78/simple-event-store-manager/README.md

 ## Sending events to Elastic

 You can send events to an ElasticSearch server.
-Simply pass an optional array when you instance `EventManager` class.

 Please refer to [Elastic PHP official page](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/_configuration.html) to get more details about hosts configuration.

 Take a look at this example: